 Management of hepatitis C virus infection has drastically changed over the past 20 years — and even more so in the past 10 years — as a direct result of the evolution of pharmacologic therapy.
 HCV was discovered in 1989, and nearly 10 years later, in 1997, interferon was FDA approved as the first HCV treatment option.
 Unfortunately, interferon use was limited by inadequate rates of SVR and side effects.
 Standard of care shifted after the introduction of pegylated interferon and ribavirin, which overcame some of the pitfalls of interferon.

 In 2011, the first direct-acting antivirals (DAAs), Incivek (telaprevir, Vertex Pharms) and Victrelis (boceprevir, Merck), were approved, boasting improved SVR and tolerability.
 Both drugs have since been removed from the market.
 The landscape of HCV treatment changed again in 2014, with the all-oral combination breakthrough DAAs Harvoni (ledipasvir/sofosbuvir, Gilead Sciences) and Viekira Pak (ombitasvir, paritaprevir/ritonavir plus dasabuvir, AbbVie), which nearly eradicated HCV with SVR rates of more than 90%.
-Since 2014, an astonishing six new DAAs have been approved: Technivie (ombitasvir/paritaprevir/ritonavir, AbbVie); Daklinza (daclatasvir, Bristol-Myers Squibb); Zepatier (grazoprevir/elbasvir, Merck); Epclusa (sofosbuvir/velpatasvir, Gilead Sciences); Vosevi (sofosbuvir/velpatasvir/voxilaprevir, Gilead Sciences); and Mavyret (glecaprevir/pibrentasvir, AbbVie).
+Since 2014, an astonishing five new DAAs have been approved: Technivie (ombitasvir/paritaprevir/ritonavir, AbbVie); Daklinza (daclatasvir, Bristol-Myers Squibb); Zepatier (grazoprevir/elbasvir, Merck); Epclusa (sofosbuvir/velpatasvir, Gilead Sciences); and Vosevi (sofosbuvir/velpatasvir/voxilaprevir, Gilead Sciences).
 DAA combination products are commonly composed of two or three compounds that inhibit nonstructural (NS) proteins that facilitate hepatitis C RNA replication, including NS3/4A, NS5A or NS5B.
 One way to keep up with the pace of new DAAs and mechanism of action includes familiarity with the nomenclature.
-The suffix of the DAAs indicates the gene target.
+The suffix of the DAAs indicate the gene target.
 Thus, paritaprevir targets NS3/4A, whereas ledipasvir targets NS5A and sofosbuvir targets NS5B.

-From 2010 to 2015, HCV infections nearly tripled, and almost half of people with HCV are unaware of their infection.
+From 2011 to 2014, there was a 240% increase in new HCV infections, with estimates of nearly half of the individuals being unaware of their infection status.
 The CDC estimates that approximately 3.5 million people in the United States have chronic HCV, with nearly 34,000 new cases diagnosed each year.
 Historically, treatment was prioritized to patients with the greatest need because of limited infrastructure and resources to manage all individuals with HCV.
 With more clinical experience and rapid emergence of effective treatment options, the current American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA) guidelines recommend treating all patients with chronic HCV, except those with short life expectancies who cannot be remediated by HCV treatment, liver transplant or other directed therapy.
 The goal of treatment remains the same in reducing mortality, end-stage liver disease and hepatocellular carcinoma, by achieving virological cure as evidenced by SVR.

 Disclosures: Boeser and Mason report no relevant financial disclosures.